jamesesguerra/markdown_notes/notes/Chapter 3꞉ Primitives and References.md

 #### Spillage

-You can't put a large value into a small cup.
+You can't put a large value into a small cup (an exception to this is casting).
 The compiler won't allow you to put a big thing into a small container even if it fits, because there's always the possiblity of spillage.
 The compiler doesn't know the value of your variable and it always errs on the side of safety.

 ### References